 Is CO2 Saturated in the Atmosphere?

-1. Whenever CO2 molecules absorb IR radiation, they don't hold onto this energy for very long.
-They either 1) collide with other molecules and give up their energy, thus adding to the total kinetic energy of the molecules in the atmosphere, or 2) they emit this energy in all directions - about half headed towards space and about half headed back to the surface.
-The GHE works essentially by slowing down the rate at which this IR radiation escapes into space.
-As CO2 concentrations increase IR radiation emitted towards space from CO2 molecules must travel to higher altitudes, where the atmosphere is thinner, in order to finally escape the atmosphere without being absorbed by other CO2 molecules.
-A perturbation of the Earth's energy imbalance by increasing CO2 pushes that effective emitting surface higher into the troposphere where it's colder, and colder air is not a s good at emitting, so the surface must warm.
-Once equilibrium is reached again, the temperature of that effective emitting layer will be the effective temperature that the surface of the earth would have if their are no greenhouse gases (energy in equals energy out).
-More heat is trapped int he climate system and so the planet's surface must continue to warm.
-It's not so much the amount of absorption at the surface that determines the amount of warming; it's the altitude at which LWR can finally escape to space.
-The higher this last emitting layer is, the greater the imbalance created between incoming SWR and outgoing LWR, and the surface must warm until that imbalance is closed.
+1. Surface Temperatures Increase with Emission Altitude.
+Whenever CO2 molecules absorb upwelling longwave radiation (LWR), they don't hold onto this energy for very long.
+They either 1) collide with other molecules and give up their energy by collision, thus adding to the total kinetic energy of the molecules in the atmosphere, or 2) they emit this energy in all directions, with about half headed towards space and about half headed back to the surface.
+The GHE works essentially by slowing down the rate at which LWR escapes into space, and the amount of warming is set by the emission altitude, not at the surface.
+As CO2 concentrations increase LWR emitted towards space must travel to higher altitudes, where the atmosphere is thinner, in order to finally escape the atmosphere without any more absorption.
+A perturbation of the Earth's energy imbalance by increasing CO2 pushes that emitting altitude higher into the troposphere where it's colder, and colder air is not as efficient at emitting, so more energy stays in the climate system and the surface warms according to its lapse rate.
+Once equilibrium is reached, the temperature of that effective emitting layer will be the effective temperature that the surface of the earth would have if their were no greenhouse gases (about 255K).
+It's not the amount of absorption at the surface that determines the amount of warming (it's not how many layers of tape are applied to the window); it's the altitude at which LWR can finally escape to space.
+The higher this emission altitude becomes, the more the surface warms in response.

-This effect is also observed.
-In a recent post, I described an experiment that set up IR detectors in two locations that were capable of detecting increases in LWR at wavelengths absorbed by CO2 The clear-sky radiative forcing they measured showed "statistically significant trends of 0.2 W m−2 per decade (with respective uncertainties of ±0.06 W m−2 per decade and ±0.07 W m−2 per decade) and have seasonal ranges of 0.1–0.2 W m−2."[1]
+At the surface, we can actually observe downwelling LWR radiated from CO2 in the atmosphere.
+In a recent post, I described an experiment that set up IR detectors in two locations that were capable of detecting increases in LWR at wavelengths absorbed by CO2 and emitted towards the surface.
+The clear-sky radiative forcing they measured showed "statistically significant trends of 0.2 W m−2 per decade (with respective uncertainties of ±0.06 W m−2 per decade and ±0.07 W m−2 per decade) and have seasonal ranges of 0.1–0.2 W m−2."[1]

 If CO2 saturation at the surface was preventing the Earth's surface from experiencing more warming, this increase in additional LWR emitted from the atmosphere towards the earth would not occur.

-2. Another factor this objection fails to consider is that as CO2 concentrations increase, the range of wavelengths of LWR absorbed by CO2 broadens.
+2. Pressure Broadening at Higher CO2 Concentrations.
+Another factor this objection fails to consider is that as CO2 concentrations increase, the range of wavelengths of LWR absorbed by CO2 broadens.
 The central wavelength absorbed by CO2 is 15 μm (or a wavenumber of about 650/cm), and there is certainly a limit to to how much LWR can be absorbed at that wavelength (you can see this depicted at the 220K curve on the graph below).

 Conclusion